Akira1906/PSAMP-Python/README.md

 2. **psamp_collector.py**: This component incorporates a Collecting Process and a network function.
 It is responsible for collecting PSAMP protocol messages and is connected to the PSAMP_Device.py.

 Both components are configured to be executed on the same host.
-For further insights on the implementation read the implementation chapter of the accompanying thesis.
+For further insights on the implementation read the implementation chapter of the accompanying thesis `thesis_packet-selection_tristan-doering.pdf`.

 ## Installation